 - The ground is not scorched as it would be with a bonfire as long as you stack the device on paving

-These are just some of the benefits of using an incinerator rather than having a fire.
-It is also important to note that an incinerator has benefits all on its own, such as helping you to get rid of garden waste rather than having to go to the tip, or storing lots of organic matter in bins and bags.
+These are just some of the benefits of using a garden incinerator rather than having a fire.
+It’s also important to note that an incinerator has benefits all on its own, such as helping you to get rid of garden waste rather than having to go to the tip, or storing lots of organic matter in bins and bags.

 What Can You Burn In An Incinerator?